-Different components in your vehicle will require different amperage.
+Different components in your vehicle will require different amperages.
 For instance, components that don’t require a lot of electrical current like lights will have a 10 amp fuse.
-However, components that do require more electrical current such as the AC or ignition and possibly many other, will require a 30 amp fuse.
+However, components that do require more electrical current such as the AC or ignition and possibly many others, will require a 30 amp fuse.

 What Does a Blown 30 Amp Fuse Look Like

-A 30 amp fuse has a metal strip or wire made out of silver, copper, alloy, aluminum, or zinc that is running through one side of the fuse to the other.
 This is where the current is running through the fuse.
-You can tell if a 30 amp fuse is blown by looking at it and seeing a discontinuous metal strip or wire which occurs from over current.
+You can tell if a 30 amp fuse is blown by looking at it and seeing a discontinuous metal strip or wire which occurs from overcurrent.
 Meaning, that if the current running through the 30 amp fuse is higher, the fuse will be blown and you need to replace it.